Shoulder Arthroplasty

 TREATMENT AND OPERATION

-First of all, physiotherapy, anti-inflammatory painkillers and possibly also a steroid injection into the affected joint will try to improve your condition without surgery.
+Usually non-operative treatment including physiotherapy, anti-inflammatory painkillers and possibly also a steroid injection into the affected joint are initiated first.
 However, if your complaints persist and after careful assessment, we may recommend to perform a total shoulder arthroplasty.
-We differentiate between two fundamentally options.
+There are two fundamentally different options.

 Anatomic Shoulder Arthroplasty

-If your osteoarthritis has arisen as a result of increasing cartilage destruction (primary osteoarthritis), the rotator cuff that guides the humerus is usually intact.
-In this case, we opt for the so-called anatomical shoulder arthroplasty, which mimics the original joint as closely as possible and therefore relies on an intact rotator cuff.
+In primary osteoarthritis with cartilage destruction, we opt for the so-called anatomical shoulder arthroplasty, which mimics the original joint as closely as possible and therefore relies on an intact rotator cuff.

-If, on the other hand, there is an extensive rotator cuff injury that can no longer be repaired, the anatomical arthroplasty mentioned above does not provide sufficient joint guidance and therefore only results in poor functioning of the joint.
+If, on the other hand, there is an extensive rotator cuff insufficiency, a so called rotator cuff arthropathy, the anatomic arthroplasty men-tioned above does not provide sufficient joint guidance and therefore only results in poor function of the joint.

-In these cases we opt for the so-called inverted or reverse shoulder arthroplasty.
+In these cases, we opt for the so-called reverse shoulder arthroplasty.
 “Reverse” because a hemisphere is used in the area of the former joint socket and a socket in the area of the humerus.
 This leads to a more stable joint movement.
-In addition, the shifting of the fulcrum enables the deltoid muscle to at least partially raise the arm despite the defective rotator cuff.
-Although this is of great benefit for many patients, we would like to point out that the deltoid muscle cannot bring back all previously missing movements via this technique.
+In addition, the shifting of the fulcrum enables the deltoid muscle to at least partially raise the arm despite the insuffi-cient rotator cuff.
+Although this is of great benefit for many patients, we would like to point out that the deltoid muscle may not bring back all previously missing movements in this technique.

 AIM